 Disadvantages of Direct Primary Care Explained

-Direct primary care has gained popularity as an alternative healthcare model, but it’s not perfect for everyone.
+Direct Primary Care (DPC) has gained popularity as an alternative healthcare model, but it’s not perfect for everyone.
 The disadvantages of direct primary care can significantly impact your healthcare experience and budget.

 At Mosaic Medicine Clinic, we believe patients deserve complete transparency about all healthcare options.
 Understanding these limitations helps you make the best decision for your specific needs.

-Direct primary care membership fees typically range from $55 to $150 monthly, but this payment covers only basic primary care services.
+Direct primary care membership fees typically range from $55 to $150 monthly, but this payment covers only basic primary care services as defined under the direct primary care model.
 When you need a cardiologist, orthopedic surgeon, or emergency room visit, you pay full price out of pocket.
 A 2022 study by Tou and colleagues found that DPC patients frequently struggle with poor access to medications and face difficulty with specialist referrals outside their network, which leads to significantly higher costs for necessary care.

 List of common medical costs DPC members pay out of pocket, including specialist consults, ER visits, imaging, labs, and deductibles.